Marshall Thundering Herd: Veterans Memorial Soccer Complex

+Jack Cook Field

+Jack Cook Field is a 3,500 seat baseball stadium that is home to the Marshall Thundering Herd baseball team, as well as the Appalachian League member Tri-State Coal Cats.
+The facility opened on March 1, 2024 when the Thundering Herd defeated Manhattan, 3-0, in front of an inaugural game crowd of 3,124.
+The $23 million facility is named in memory of former Marshall baseball coach Jack Cook, and the clubhouse beyond left field is named in honor of former Marshall baseball player Alex Lawrence.

 Dot Hicks Field

 The Marshall softball team has played its games at Dot Hicks Field since the facility opened in 2008.
 The $2.5 million facility features a clubhouse, grandstands, pressbox and concession building, warmup areas, and the playing field.
-The field is named after Dorothy "Dot" Hicks, a pioneer of the women's sports program at Marshall University who led the school's female student-athletics drom a time of intramural activities into the era of organized intercollegiate competition.
+The field is named after Dorothy "Dot" Hicks, a pioneer of the women's sports program at Marshall University who led the school's female student-athletics from a time of intramural activities into the era of organized intercollegiate competition.
 At various times, she served as coach of Marshall's volleyball, badminton, women's tennis and women's golf teams.

 Guyan Golf and Country Club

 The Guyan Golf and Country Club has served as the home course for Marshall's golf teams since the late 1940s.
 The Huntington course is 6,446 yards and a par-71.
 It has also served as the site of numerous tournaments throughout the years including the Marshall Invitational and Lady Herd Fall Classic.
 The golf pro of the course is Paul Bailey, a former Marshall University golfer.